bennypowers/dev-feed/BLOG_POST.md

 });
 ```

-This proxy holds a mapping of our element's props, and it will call our `update` function any time one of our values is set.
+This proxy holds a model of our element's properties, and it will call an `update` function any time one of our values is set.
+That `update` function will in turn call lit-html's `render` function to efficiently update the DOM.

 ```js
 const update = ({ showDescriptions, sort, username } = properties) => render(html`